flix/book/src/build.md

 ### Checking a Project

-We can check a project for compiler errors by with the `check` command.
-The `check` command is significantly faster than the `build` command because it skips code generation.
+We can check a project for compiler errors with the `check` command.
+The `check` command is preferable to the `build` command during development because it skips code generation.

 ### Building a Project

-We can build a project by with the `build` command.
-Running the `build` command will compile the entire project and emit Java bytecode.
+We can compile a project with the `build` command.
+Running the `build` command will compile the entire project and emit bytecode (i.e. compiled Java classes).

 > **Note:** Flix has no `clean` command.
 Deleting the `build` directory serves
 > the same purpose.

 ### Building a JAR-file

-We can compile a Flix project to a fat JAR-file with the `build-jar` command.
-The `build-jar` command with emit an `artifact/projectname.jar` file.
-We can then run it:
+We can compile a project to a fat JAR-file with the `build-jar` command.
+The `build-jar` command emits a `artifact/projectname.jar` file.
+If there is `main` function, we can run it:

 ```bash
 $ java -jar artifact/projectname.jar
 ```

 The JAR-file contains all class files from the `build` directory.
-The built JAR may depend on external JARs, if the project or one of its dependencies, depends on JAR-files (e.g. via Maven dependencies).
+The built JAR may depend on external JARs, if the project, or one of its dependencies, depends on JAR-files.

 > **Note:** The project must be compiled with `build` before running
 > `build-jar`.

 ### Building a Flix Project

-We can bundle a Flix project into a Flix package file (fpkg) `build-pkg` command.
-Running the `build-pkg` command will emit the fpkg file in the `artifact` directory.
+We can bundle a project into a Flix package file (fpkg) `build-pkg` command.
+Running the `build-pkg` command emits a `artifact/projectname.fpkg` file.

-A Flix package file is essentially zip-file of the project source code.
+A Flix package file (fpkg) is essentially zip-file of the project source code.
 A Flix package, together with its `flix.toml` manifest, can be published on GitHub.

 ### Running a Project